logo

 When children sense a conflict between their parents or caregivers, it can create internal anxiety and confusion, which may manifest in behavioral issues.

-Ultimately, creating a unified front helps children feel secure and supported in their relationships with both pets and parents.
+Establishing a unified front is crucial, as it allows children to feel secure in their relationships with both pets and parents, rather than caught in the crossfire of adult disagreements.

 Share this article: